FinweLtd/orion360-sdk-pro-examples-android/SECURE_STREAMING.md

 > You can find a working example under /streaming/SecuredStreaming.
 There are multiple approaches and you can choose which one to use by editing the example's source code (uncomment).

-> Also, read official documentation Amazon AWS, see https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/PrivateContent.html
+> Also, read official documentation from Amazon AWS, see https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/PrivateContent.html

 ## AWS Preparations